pauloresendejr/pauloresendejr/README.md

 🇧🇷 Born in Jundiai, Brazil <br>

-📚 I'm currently learning/updating AWS, :snake: Python, Golang , Kubernetes <br>
+📚 I'm currently learning/updating in AWS, :snake: Python, Golang , Kubernetes <br>

 💬 Mess like the best , die like the rest <br>